-Update Manager updates all installed packages to the newest version allowed by the constraints imposed on the system by installed packages and publisher configuration.
+Update Manager updates all installed packages to the newest version allowed by the constraints imposed on the system by installed package dependencies and publisher configuration.
 This function is the same as the following functions:

-In the Package Manager GUI, choose the Updates button or the Package>Updates menu option.
+In the Package Manager GUI, selecting the Updates button or the Package→Updates menu option.

 Start Update Manager in one of the following ways: